Lenny Rush

-Lenny Rush (born 17 March 2009) is a British actor and presenter.
+Lenny Anthony Rush (born 17 March 2009) is a BAFTA-winning British actor.
 He is best known for his work on the Daisy May Cooper comedy drama series Am I Being Unreasonable?, for which he won a British Academy Television Award for Best Male Comedy Performance.
-He has also appeared in the BBC One series Dodger and the CBBC drama The Dumping Ground.
+He has also appeared in the CBBC dramas Dodger and The Dumping Ground.
 He won a breakthrough award at the 2023 National Comedy Awards, and won the Breakthrough Award and Best Comedy Performance (Male) at the 2023 Royal Television Society Programme Awards.

 Personal life

+Lenny Anthony Rush was born on 17 March 2009.
 Rush has a medical condition called spondyloepiphyseal dysplasia congenita which affects his growth, resulting in dwarfism.
+He is an avid fan of the band Oasis.